GeoscienceAustralia/DEA-CalVal-Phase1/workflow_instructions.md

 3. Extra field site information (eg. Site1/2 or CSIRO)<BR>
 4. Satellite name (must be one of Landsat8, Sentinel2a, Sentinel2b)<BR>
 5. The name of the panel K-factor to use<BR>
-6. Whether the data were recorded in Radiance or Reflectance mode.<BR><BR>
+6. Whether the data were recorded in Radiance or Reflectance mode<BR>
+7. Whether USGS data should be processed.<BR><BR>

 <LI>The lists 'bad_pans' and 'bad_grounds' can be left as empty for the first
 time running the workflow (eg. 'bad_pans = []').
 These are used to specify